Version information

 Motivation

-Most modern puppet deployments are composed of puppetlabs/r10k, puppetlabs/hiera and an external node classifier.
+Most modern puppet deployments are composed of puppetlabs/r10k, hiera and an external node classifier.
 Although the design is powerful and versioned, it doesn't leave much room for the reality of ad hoc configurations.
-Often times puppet users find themselves adding a module, or editing an existing module, just to create a file or add a single package, which leads to an r10k push to every relevant environment.
-The addition of a single missing resource can result in several commits, new repositories and a bunch of individual changes to production environments.
+Often times puppet users find themselves adding a module, or editing an existing module, just to create a file or add a single package, which leads to an r10k push to multiple environments.
+The addition of a single missing resource can result in several commits, new repositories and changes to production environments.

-Resource Tree aims to drastically reduce the complexity of ad hoc configurations in puppet by providing a simple mechanism to define puppet resources, and relationships between those resources, entirely in hieradata.
+Resource Tree drastically reduces the complexity of ad hoc configurations in puppet by providing a simple mechanism to define puppet resources, and relationships between those resources, entirely in hieradata.

 Of course Resource Tree's capabilities extend far beyond defining individual resources, enabling users to do terrible blasphemous things to puppet.
 Therefore it is highly advisable to keep Resource Tree configurations short and sweet, and avoid writing collections which would be better suited to a module.